donwhit/laz-postscript-class/README.md

 laz-postscript-class
 ====================

-A work in progress report printer class - creates postscript - print using okular
+A work in progress report printer class - creates postscript - print using okular and cups Linux only.